zareldyn/slarp/README.md

 ```
 # docker build --no-cache -t my-debian9 https://gitlab.zareldyn.net/zareldyn/debian9-workbase.git
  ```
-This will build a Docker image with tag "my-debian9".
+This will build a Docker image named "my-debian9".
 You can choose another name if you want.

 ### 2- Clone this project